Mashhad

-Mashhad (Note: Also romanized as Mašhad) (/məˈʃæd/ mə-SHAD; مشهد /fa/), historically also known as Mashad, Meshhed, or Meshed in English, is the third-most-populous city in Iran, located in the remote north-east of the country about 900 km from Tehran.
+Mashhad (مشهد /fa/), historically also known as Mashad (/məˈʃæd/ mə-SHAD), Meshhed, or Meshed, is the second-largest city in Iran, located in the north-east of the country about 740 km east of Tehran.
 In the Central District of Mashhad County, it serves as the capital of Razavi Khorasan province, the county, and the district.
-It has a population of about 3,400,000 (2016 census), which includes the areas of Mashhad Taman and Torqabeh.
+It has a population of about 3,400,000 (2016 census), which includes the areas of Mashhad, Taman, and Torqabeh.

-Throughout its history, Mashhad has been governed by different ethnic groups.
-It was previously a small village, which by the 9th century was known as Sanabad, and was located—along with Tus and other villages—on the ancient Silk Road connecting them with Merv to the east.
-It would eventually outgrow all its surrounding villages.
-It gained its current name, meaning "place of martyrdom", in reference to the Imam Reza shrine, where the eighth Shia Imam, Ali al-Rida, is buried.
-The Abbasid caliph Harun al-Rashid is also buried within the same shrine.
-The shrine is an important place of pilgrimage, visited by 25 millions each year in what is often described as "the holiest city in Iran".
+The city is best known as the home of the Imam Reza Shrine, where the eighth of the Twelve Imams, Ali al-Rida, is buried.
+It is the most pilgrimaged site in Islam visited by nearly 30 million pilgrims annually, one of the holiest sites in Shia Islam, and the world's largest mosque after Masjid al-Haram in Mecca and the Prophet's Mosque in Medina.
+Originally a small village, Mashhad was known as Sanabad before the martyrdom of Imam Reza.
+Located alongside Tus on the ancient Silk Road linking the region with Merv to the east, it grew substantially after the Imam's martyrdom, as people settled around his burial place and built homes in its vicinity.
+Overtime, the village came to be known as Mashhad, meaning "place of martyrdom."
+It soon emerged as one of the most important pilgrimage centers on earth.
+The economy of Mashhad has become reliant on pilgrimage, and the city has remained deeply conservative.

-Mashhad later also became associated with Ferdowsi, the Persian poet and author of the Shahnameh, who was born in Tus (with many institutions in Mashhad named after him).
-Mashhad enjoyed relative prosperity in the Mongol period, and continued to grow.
-Between 1736 and 1796, Mashhad became the capital of Afsharid Iran which was ruled by the Afsharid dynasty founded by Nader Shah, whose tomb is located in the city.
+Mashhad is also associated with Ferdowsi, the Persian poet and author of the Shahnameh, who was born in Tus, with many institutions in Mashhad named after him.
+The city enjoyed relative prosperity in the Mongol period, and continued to grow.
+Between 1736 and 1796, Mashhad became the capital of Iran which was ruled by the Afsharid dynasty founded by Nader Shah, whose tomb is located in the city.
 In the modern era, Mashhad continued to expand and became the hometown of some of the most significant literary figures and artists of modern Iran, such as the poet Mehdi Akhavan-Sales, and the traditional Iranian singer and composer Mohammad-Reza Shajarian.
-On 30 October 2009 (the anniversary of Imam Reza's martyrdom), Iran's then-President Mahmoud Ahmadinejad declared Mashhad to be "Iran's spiritual capital".
+On 30 October 2009 (the anniversary of Imam Reza's martyrdom), Mashhad was declared the "Spiritual Capital of Iran."
+The city has also been named the Cultural Capital of the Islamic World by the Organisation of Islamic Cooperation.